ezraermy/school-library/README.md

 # 📖 school-library <a name="about-project"></a>

-**school-library** School-library is web-based application designed to streamline and manage the library operations for schools.
+**school-library** is web-based application designed to streamline and manage the library operations for schools.

 ## 🛠 Built With <a name="built-with"></a>